PHSKC-APDE/hyrule/example_workflow/_targets.md

-example, when linking death records to other types of administrative information, users may want to enforce a rule that only one death record may within a network/cluster of linkages (otherwise, it would imply the “person” represented by the collection of records died twice).
-The implementation of those sorts of rules is probably best done as part of the `complile_links` function (or as a new subsequent step).
+example, when linking death records to other types of administrative information, users may want to enforce a rule that only one death record may within a network/cluster of linkages (otherwise, it would imply the “person” represented by the collection of records died more than once).
+The implementation of those sorts of rules is probably best done as part of the `compile_links` function (or as a new subsequent step).

 ### Identity Table